-Patrick's recent electronic remix gained over 350,000 views on youtube and is currently racking in hundreds of plays a day on Spotify, sitting at 140,000 streams.
-He produces under the name MIIDDY, where his debut EP peaked at #4 on the iTunes Electronic Charts in 2017 and currently has a string of works on the way in 2020.
+Patrick's recent electronic remix gained over 350,000 views on youtube and is currently racking in hundreds of plays a day on Spotify, sitting at 380,000 streams.
+He produces under the name MIIDDY with his latest release "I'm So Numb" hitting Spotify Editorial Playlist "New Dance Beats"

 Patrick is a Music Producer, Musician, Mixing Engineer, Sound Designer, Ableton Playback Engineer and DJ, who recently graduated from The Western Australian Academy of Performing Arts (WAAPA), gaining a Bachelor of Performing Arts (Majoring in Sound).
 Patrick thoroughly enjoys Music Production and has combined his love for Sound Design in Theatre and experience as a musician and music producer, to create a unique and new style of music under the artist name MIIDDY.
 This unique sound over the years has developed through 14 years of Piano training under his belt, 6 years of music production, and with his music theory and sound technical knowledge, he’s able to break the ‘rules’ in the right places to create a fresh new sound.

 Apart from electronic music production, Patrick has also ventured into rap production, producing for Australian Comedian Lewis Spears.
 This led to having his comedy rap song played on his national radio show, Luke and Lewis in Australia, and gaining over 100,000 views across YouTube and Facebook.

 As well as producing experience, through his sound engineering degree, he has gained valuable skills such as Mixing, Podcast Editing, Time Alignment and audio editing.